mdn/content/files/en-us/web/api/window/index.md

 - {{domxref("Window.DOMPointReadOnly")}} {{readOnlyInline}} {{experimental_inline}}
   - : Returns a reference to a {{domxref("DOMPointReadOnly")}} object, which represents a 2D or 3D point in a coordinate system.
 - {{domxref("Window.DOMQuad")}} {{readOnlyInline}} {{experimental_inline}}
-  - : Returns a reference to a {{domxref("DOMQuad")}} object, which provides represents a quadrilaterial object, that is one having four corners and four sides.
+  - : Returns a reference to a {{domxref("DOMQuad")}} object, which provides represents a quadrilateral object, that is one having four corners and four sides.
 - {{domxref("Window.DOMRect")}} {{readOnlyInline}} {{experimental_inline}}
   - : Returns a reference to a {{domxref("DOMRect")}} object, which represents a rectangle.
 - {{domxref("Window.DOMRectReadOnly")}} {{readOnlyInline}} {{experimental_inline}}